 While on Mount Sinai, God gave Moses Ten Commandments written on a stone tablet.
-The first four commandments deal with relationship between man and God.
-God said:
+The first four

 - 1. You shall have no other gods but me. - 2.
 You shall not make yourself a graven image. - 3.
 You shall not mention Gods' name in vain. - 4.
 Remember the Sabbath day and keep it holy.